About Guy Gruwier

 And finally, I have become a regular contributor to "Atelier magazine”, a Dutch Artist Magazine.
 Hereby a shortlist of publications :

-Today I make larger watercolour paintings on canvas which was prepared for water acceptancy.
+Currently I also make larger watercolour paintings on canvas which was prepared for water acceptancy.
 My themes are still atmospheric landscapes, especially in and around the Leie region.
 The Leie, also called the "Golden River", is still an inexhaustible source of inspiration.
 The remaining curves and hidden corners are for me the Romanticism of the 21st Century !
 Also the Mandelbeek, which is a rivulet mouthing into the Leie, reflects a sublime form of Beauty.